fun-isa/repl/README.md

    foldr_r = C5T40[1,3,0,1,2,4](foldr)
    ```

 In this case, the compiler has lifted the internal lambda abstraction `(\h t -> f h (foldr f z t))` to an auxiliary function `foldr_r`.
 Nested lambdas are useful on programs at a high-level language, but complicate the compilation process (especially when using a variable abstraction algorithm).
-Lambda-lifitng solves this problem, separating nested lambdas into standalone functions.
+Lambda-lifting solves this problem, separating nested lambdas into standalone functions.

 Type `:env` to check the list of functions defined in this session.